impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 ## **1. Purpose**

-This policy defines how Green Orbit Digital manages passwords to protect access to systems, applications, and data.
+This policy defines how Impact Orbit Creative Group manages passwords to protect access to systems, applications, and data.

 It ensures compliance with **IASME Cyber Essentials**, **UK GDPR**, and **NCSC security principles**, and supports the transition toward **passwordless authentication** where technically feasible.